Center for Innovative Teaching & Learning (CITL)

 The Center for Innovative Teaching and Learning is committed to supporting and developing inclusive and equitable learning experiences across the University of South Florida.

-CITL is collaborating with the Anti-Racism Initiative, the Faculty Success Initiative, Innovative Education and the Office of Diversity, Inclusion and Equal Opportunity to deliver an Inclusive and Equitable Pedagogy (IEP) Program to the USF community.
+CITL is collaborating with the Anti-Racism Initiative, the Faculty Success Initiative, Innovative Education and the Office of Diversity, Equity and Inclusion to deliver an Inclusive and Equitable Pedagogy (IEP) Program to the USF community.
 This program takes the form of a workshop series, Canvas pedagogy course and learning community.

 This work builds upon previous CITL programs supporting diversity and inclusion at USF.
 Beginning in 2019, CITL partnered with the Diversity and Inclusion Office on the St. Petersburg campus to facilitate several Professional Learning Communities exploring social identity of instructors and students, inclusive teaching practices and specific approaches to enhancing curriculum with respect to diversity, equity and inclusion.

-This course was developed by a team of USF faculty and staff facilitators, led by Dr. Ruthmae Sears and Dr. Ashley Reese, to support faculty creating inclusive and equitable learning experiences.
+This IEP course was developed by a team of USF faculty and staff facilitators, to support faculty creating inclusive and equitable learning experiences.
 The course comprises four modules:

 - Identity and Bias

 - Difficult Conversations

 - Inclusive Frameworks

 You can register now to join the Spring 2023 cohort that begins Jan 23, 2023.
 Please register by Jan.
 18, 2023.